Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Experimental Analysis of OTA Phase-Referenced Channel Impulse Responses

 \subsubsection{Comparison with Magnitude-Based Wi-Fi Sensing}

 It is also worth highlighting the difference between the proposed approach and commonly adopted \mbox{Wi-Fi} sensing methods.
-In many existing studies \cite{Wang2016UbiCompRespiration,Kanda2022CCNCCSI,Kanda2025Access}, sensing is performed on the magnitude of CFR, \( \lvert H_{\mathrm{raw}}(f,t) \rvert \).
+In many studies \cite{Wang2016UbiCompRespiration,Kanda2022CCNCCSI,Kanda2025Access}, sensing is performed on the magnitude of CFR, \( \lvert H_{\mathrm{raw}}(f,t) \rvert \).
 Since the CFR spans multiple subcarriers, dimensionality reduction---such as subcarrier selection or PCA---is first applied, and the respiration rate is then estimated by performing an FFT along the time axis of the resulting magnitude time series.

 As representative examples, the time series of $\lvert H_{\mathrm{raw}}(f,t) \rvert$ at a representative subcarrier ($k=100$) and the PC2 score extracted from $\lvert H_{\mathrm{raw}}(f,t) \rvert$ are shown in Fig.~\ref{fig:CFR_mag_respiratory}.
 A clear periodic fluctuation was observed, indicating that respiration-induced motion is captured.
-In this sense, applying an FFT to these signals is sufficient for estimating the respiration rate, and such processing has been widely adopted in existing \mbox{Wi-Fi} sensing studies.
+In this sense, applying an FFT to these signals is sufficient for estimating the respiration rate, and such processing has been adopted in existing \mbox{Wi-Fi} sensing studies.

 However, compared with Fig.~\ref{fig:phase}\subref{fig:phase_t}, these results exhibited a qualitatively different waveform with substantially larger noise-like fluctuations in magnitude.
 This is because these results are based on the magnitude of the CSI, which inherently mixes respiration-induced motion with other sources of magnitude variation.
-Moreover, magnitude-based processing does not preserve the phase corresponding to the bistatic range itself and therefore lacks a direct physical interpretation.
-As a result, the component associated with respiration is often identified heuristically and varies significantly across devices and environments.
+Moreover, magnitude-based processing does not preserve the phase corresponding to the bistatic range itself and therefore lacks a physical interpretation.
+As a result, the component associated with respiration is often identified heuristically and varies across devices and environments.
 In particular, PC1 frequently reflects dominant static or hardware-related variations rather than motion-induced dynamics, as reported in prior studies \cite{Wang2016UbiCompGait,Wang2016UbiCompRespiration}.

-In contrast, the LoSRef-based method exploits the temporal evolution of the phase, enabling a direct physical interpretation in terms of bistatic range variations.
-Unlike magnitude-based sensing, this phase-based approach preserves propagation-induced information and is less sensitive to AGC-induced gain fluctuations.
+In contrast, the LoSRef-based method exploits the temporal evolution of the phase, which directly reflects bistatic range variations.
+Unlike magnitude-based sensing, this phase-based approach preserves propagation-induced information and is less sensitive to hardware gain fluctuations.